- May 15, 2026

 Bob is at it again!
 When I coached him last week, his pipeline had two big problems: not enough opportunities, and way too many whales.
 You know the type—those deals with so many zeros they make your eyes water.
 If you’ve read my other articles on Bob, you know he’s in the bottom half of all salespeople.
 And when it comes to landing a whale?
 He’s about as effective as a bait shop fisherman trying to catch minnows with a net full of holes.

-There are so many reasons to not have an too many whales in the pipeline.
+There are so many reasons to not have too many whales in the pipeline.
 Here are ten that quickly come to mind:

 - Skewed pipeline value – Large opportunities make the pipeline seem stronger than it is.